Home » Mechanical Engineering » An Overview to Diploma in Mechanical Engineering Subjects

 #1 Engineering Mechanics & Strength of Materials

-Strength of material this subject you’ll learn about the behavior of simple load carrying members subjected to an axial, shear, and thermal loading, shear force, and bending moment diagram on beams under varying load conditions.
-And also you’ll learn simple solid and hollow shaft for power transmission.
+In this subject, you’ll learn about the behavior of simple load-carrying members subjected to an axial, shear, and thermal loading, shear force, and bending moment diagram on beams under varying load conditions.
+Also, you’ll learn simple solid and hollow shafts for power transmission.

 #2 Machine Drawing

 Machine drawing covers the Understanding of drawing. which includes clear visualization of objects and proficiency in reading and interpreting. a wide variety of production and assembly drawings.
-Some of the chapters are Threaded fasteners, Riveted joints, Production drawing, Details of assembly.
+Some of the chapters are Threaded Fasteners, Riveted Joints, Production Drawing, and Details of Assembly.

 #3 Mechanical Measurements & Metrology

 Metrology is a science of measurement.
 In this subject, you’ll learn the importance of the science of measurement.
-It is important to know how to measure and check not only the dimensions but aslo strength point of view.
+It is important to know how to measure and check not only the dimensions but also the strength point of view.

 #4 Manufacturing Technology-I

-This subject teaches you the basics of manufacturing processes like casting, welding, and joining methods, nontraditional machining processes, metal forming, advanced machining processes like AJM, USM EBM, and more.
+This subject teaches you the basics of manufacturing processes like casting, welding, and joining methods, nontraditional machining processes, metal forming, and advanced machining processes like AJM, USM, EBM, and more.

 Fourth semester